 Since it is hot during the day, I suggest taking the cruise towards the evening.
 It is also a great way to decide where you want to dine as you get to scope out all the restaurants that line the Riverwalk.

 We really enjoyed the vibe in San Antonio and would love to go back to enjoy more of what the city has to offer.
-Thanks to the convenient location of our hotel and the City Sightseeing bus, we got to experience some of the best things to in San Antonio with kids.
+Thanks to the convenient location of our hotel and the City Sightseeing bus, we definitely got to experience some of the best things to do in San Antonio with kids.

 *This post contains affiliate links, which earn me a little extra commission at no extra cost to you.
 All opinions are my own.

 Have you ever visited San Antonio?